3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 - In the console, type `window.document.write('Hello')`.
 <details>
 <summary>Knowing what happened before, what do you expect this statement to do?</summary>
 It will write over everything that exists on the webpage with the string 'Hello'.
+Notice that this is similar to `document.write`.
+The only difference is that we added `window.` in front of that statement.  `Document`, returns the document object for the window.
+Often, the `window.` is left off of window object methods.
 </details>

 ## HTML vs. DOM Vocabulary